Chapter 17

 “It certainly would,” stepping off the sled, that she may walk for a spell.

-The tracks left by beast and sled made a path wide enough for two, and so it was that grandmother and granddaughter walked side by side, sharing an occasional glance, both comfortable in the silence.
-The younger, being disciplined by the unspoken will of the older, refrained from needless words in the knowledge that all things had their place, and, in the formula of human wellbeing, most days would leave enough energy for words to play their part around the campfire.
+The tracks left by the beast and sled made a path wide enough for two, and so it was that grandmother and granddaughter walked side by side, sharing an occasional glance, both comfortable in the silence.
+The younger, being disciplined by the unspoken will of the older, refrained from needless words in the knowledge that all things had their place and, in the formula of human wellbeing, most days would leave enough energy for words to play their part around the campfire.

-Mia stepped aside and waited for Cody to pass, then walking alongside the giant, “What is it?”
+Mia stepped aside and waited for Cody to pass.
+Then, walking alongside the giant, “What is it?”

 “I need to potty.”